-But what about micro greens?
-It can be set up to be almost fully automated, grows delicious vegetables in about 10 days and can be grown indoors all year round.
+Growing micro-greens is a great way to have a fresh greens with very little effort.
+A micro-green garden can be set up to be almost fully automated, resulting in fresh greens every 10 days and can be grown indoors all year round.
 Personally I grow beans, peas, kale, broccoli, parsley, basil, cilantro, beets, arugula all in micro green form.
 I also grow lettuces to full height as well.

-I order my micro green seeds in 25kg bags from a farm (Mumms) in Canada via Canada post.
-Generally I can grow a pound of micro greens for about $1.10 (including electricity, seed and soil cost and depreciation of equipment) .
+I order my micro-green seeds in 25kg bags from a farm (Mumms) in Canada via Canada post.
+Generally I can grow a pound of micro greens for about $1.10 (including electricity, seed, soil cost and depreciation of equipment) .
 Compare that to a pound of spinach at 8.99 retail.
-It also takes about 3 mins to plant and harvest each tray.
+It takes me about 3 mins to plant and harvest each 10×20 tray.
 Watering is automatic using a dual tray system like this one.
-So I have all the benefits of gardening without the labour and headache.
+So I have all the benefits of gardening without the labour and potential problems.

 My set up.
 Costco wire shelve on casters with regular garage lights on timers.
 I have a few grow lights as well.
 I find with micro greens the garage lights work just as good as the grow lights.
 Both types of lights are LED and produce no heat and uses as little as 18 watts per light.